Skip to main content

 Verification tabWhat to verify

-SymbolsVerify that vectors are correctly detected and mapped to symbols.
-This tab is only available for vectorized files.
+SymbolsVerify that the system correctly detected and mapped vectors to symbols.
+This tab is only available for vector files.

 MergeMerge annotations with symbols.
-This tab is only available for vectorized files.
+This tab is only available for vector files.

-ConnectionsVerify that symbols are correctly connected.
-This tab is only available for vectorized files.
+ConnectionsVerify that the system correctly connected the symbols.
+This tab is only available for vector files.

-For vectorized files, only the first page of the file is parsed.
-For rasterized files, you only work with the Tag detection tab.
+For vector files, only the first page of the file is parsed.
+For raster files, you only work with the Tag detection tab.

 1

-1. Verify that the relevant tags are detected and correctly linked.
+1. Verify the detected tags and their links.
 Select one or several tags to verify or reject links.

-Orange colors indicate a suggested link.
-Blue colors indicate a verified link.
+Orange indicates a suggested link.
+Blue indicates a verified link.

 2. Select the plus icon on the toolbar to create a new tag and link it to an asset or file in CDF.